legendu-net/blog/en/content/2014-09-07-string-in-python.markdown

 1. `b`, `r`, `u` and `f` are supported prefixes for strings in Python.
     Notice that prefixes `f` and `r` can be used together.

+## f-String

+1. Be careful about security holes in f-String.
+  Since f-String can run any code passed to it, it is open to injection attack.
+  Avoid using f-String when user input involved.